se7oluti0n/restaurant_assignment/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.
-* [ ] User should be able to get for a menu item and see results.